NIMBioS-HabitatQualityMetrics/Gmetric/README.md

 Code writen, developed, and tested by: Joanna Bieri, Christine Sample, and Summer Stafford.

-NEED TO INSTALL R LIBRARIES: XLconnect, extrafont
+NEED TO INSTALL R LIBRARIES: XLconnect

 To run the code for any of the case studies:

 1. Monarchs
 2. Pintails
-3. Hypothetical
+3. Pulliam Metapopulation

 Navigate to the example folder.